 - Decreased neuropathy pain if you have diabetes, thanks to calf and foot option

-- Better sleep and improved mental acuity, especially if you choose a chair with chromotherapy and aromatherapy on top of soothing body massage options
+- Improve your sleep quality and improved mental clarity, especially if you choose a chair with chromotherapy and aromatherapy on top of soothing body massage options

 - Improved circulation if you opt for air massage, vibration massage, and heat therapy